defish1962/udacity-c3-project/README.md

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.

-The project is split into two parts:
-1. Frontend - Angular web application built with Ionic Framework
-2. Backend RESTful API - Node-Express application

 ## Getting Started
-The application is set up to build Docker containers through the .travis.yml file (found in the root directory) and to push those containers to Docker Hub.
+The application is set up to build Docker containers through the .travis.yml file (found in the root directory) and to push those containers to Docker Hub (hub.docker.io).
 The containers are available in the following repositories:

 * defish1962/udagram-feed-api - The Feed API microservice
 * defish1962/udagram-user-api - The User authentication API microservice